Syriza: January 2015 election

 The Hellenic Parliament failed to elect a new President of State by 29 December 2014, and was dissolved.
 A snap legislative election was scheduled for 25 January 2015.
 Syriza had a lead in opinion polls, but its anti-austerity position worried investors and eurozone supporters.
 The party's chief economic advisor, John Milios, downplayed fears that Greece under a Syriza government would exit the eurozone while shadow development minister George Stathakis disclosed the party's intention to crack down on Greek oligarchs if it wins the election.
 In the election, Syriza defeated the incumbent ND and became the largest party in the Hellenic Parliament, receiving 36.3% of the vote and 149 out of 300 seats.

 Tsipras was congratulated by French president François Hollande who stressed Greco-French friendship, as well as by leftist leaders all over Europe, including Pablo Iglesias Turrión of Spain's Podemos and Katja Kipping of Germany's Die Linke.
-German government official Hans-Peter Friedrich said: "The Greeks have the right to vote for whom they want.
+German government official Hans-Peter Friedrich said: "The Greeks have the right to vote for whomever they want.
 We have the right to no longer finance Greek debt."
 The Financial Times and Radio Free Europe reported on Syriza's ties with Russia and extensive correspondence with the Russian political scientist Aleksandr Dugin.
 Early in the SYRIZA-led government of Greece, the Russian President Vladimir Putin and Tsipras concluded a face-to-face meeting by announcing an agreement on boosting investment ties between the two nations.
 Tsipras also said that Greece would seek to mend ties between Russia and European Union through European institutions.
-Tsipras also said that Greece was not in favor of Western sanctions imposed on Russia, adding that it risked the start of another Cold War.
+Tsipras also said that Greece was not in favor of international sanctions imposed on Russia, adding that it risked the start of another Cold War.